Guides/Build scheduled reports with automations

 Build scheduled reports with automations

-Cron trigger, query analytics, email the results.
+Cron trigger, query analytics, update a page with the results.

 Updated March 2026